Copper retreats on demand worries after Chinese data - Up News Info

 The most-traded September copper contract on the Shanghai Futures Exchange closed 0.3% down at 69,660 yuan ($10,751.99) a tonne.

-* Aluminum was the only LME metal in positive territory, rising 0.4% to $2,609 a tonne after China’s aluminum output slipped for a third month in July, with daily average levels at their lowest since October 2020.
+* Aluminum rose 1% to $2,626 a tonne after China’s aluminum output slipped for a third month in July, with daily average levels at their lowest since October 2020.

 Article content